 Democracy underpins a lot of the work we undertake with our children.
-Pupil voice is a crucial part of our ethos.
-Pupils have the opportunity to have their voices heard through our School Council, Rushcliffe Pupil Parliament (RPP), contributions to interviewing new staff, pupil questionnaires, pupil voice interviews and our Green Group.
-Elections for School Council representatives are undertaken in each class and representatives are chosen from the School Council to represent Heymann at the RPP.
-Children are always able to voice their opinions, for example contributing to SEN reviews, and we foster an environment where children feel safe to disagree with each other.
+Pupil voice is a crucial part of our ethos and we are proud to ensure ALL children’s voices are heard.
+Pupils have the opportunity to have their voices heard through our School Council, Rushcliffe Pupil Parliament (RPP), contributions to interviewing new staff and Pupil questionnaires.
+Elections for School Council representatives, Green Group members and Junior Road Safety Officers are undertaken in each class and representatives are chosen from the School Council to represent Heymann at the RPP.
+Children vote each half term for the children to be awarded the ‘Children’s Choice Award’.
+Children are always able to voice their opinions and we foster an environment where children are safe to disagree with each other and develop an understanding of different points of view, respectfully.
 Our curriculum specifically studies democracy within certain year groups.
-Through RE, the wider curriculum and assembly themes, pupils discuss and debate fundamental questions about life.

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, the country, or international reach, are reinforced throughout our curriculum, as well as when dealing with behaviour and through school assemblies.
-The school’s behaviour code has at its core the principle of making the correct choices in life and our behaviour helps children make the right choice and understand the impact if the wrong choice is made.
-Our children are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Our drugs awareness program, NSPCC sessions and visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.
+The importance of Laws, whether they be those that govern the class, the school, or the country, are reinforced throughout our curriculum, as well as when dealing with behaviour, and through school assemblies.
+The school’s behaviour and relationship philosophy has at its core the principle of making the correct choices in life and children understanding the implications if the wrong choices are made.
+Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.

-Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Children are encouraged to take on roles of responsibility.
-Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record work, which work they choose to go in their RoA, of participation in our numerous extra-curricular clubs and opportunities, children are given the freedom to make choices.
-In RE lessons we promote individual liberty through teaching and questioning about identity, belonging and diversity as outlined in the Nottingham Agreed Syllabus.
+Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
+As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our e-safety and PSHE lessons.
+Whether it be through choice of challenge, of how they record work, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Our assembly themes also address human rights and equality and why these are important

-Running through the heart of our school ethos and vision is respect.
-This is consistently and frequently discussed with the children through circle time, assemblies, class and school council.
-Our behaviour code is based around ensuring all children respect one another and treat each other fairly.
-Our PE lessons promote an attitude of equality and fairness.
-Our RE lessons, as well as others, challenge children to be respectful, understand each other and tolerate diversity.
+Running through the heart of our school philosophy and vision is respect.
+This is consistently and frequently discussed with the children through our RHSE/PSHE lessons, assemblies, class, School Council and Green Group.
+Our behaviour and relationship policy is based around ensuring all children respect one another and can value each other as individuals.
+This is reiterated through our school rules.
+We regularly take part in Show Racism the Red Card and Black History month to help to develop children’s respect of each other.
 Our inclusive ethos and work to support local and national charities promotes understanding and respect for different groups in society.
-We have link schools in Poland and Japan, so children develop an understanding of different cultures.

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, PSHE, e-safety and anti- bullying week and Show Racism the Red Card events.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE/RHSE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Our community cohesion week every year promotes understanding of different faiths, beliefs and cultures.
-We celebrate festivals from all religions and visit different places of worship.
-We celebrate a different language every month and encourage children to share their first language with their peers.
-We have achieved the Stephen Lawrence Award for work in this area.
+Children present assemblies about their own religions and we celebrate differences.
+We value the different cultures, languages spoken and religions which make Heymann special to develop tolerance and understanding of each other.